corex/client/README.md

 # CoRex Client
-Various clients for php (curl-wrapper, rest-client, etc.)
+Various clients for php (Http, Rest, etc.)

 These clients are designed to be as simple as possible and therefore there will only be a few examples.
 The rest should be easy to understand and implement.